thirdweb-dev/dynamic-contracts/README.md

 ### 2. `Extensions` - implementing routeable contracts

-An `Extension` contract is written like any other smart contract, expect that its state must be defined using a `struct` within a `library` and at a well defined storage location.
+An `Extension` contract is written like any other smart contract, except that its state must be defined using a `struct` within a `library` and at a well defined storage location.
 This storage technique is known as [storage structs](https://mirror.xyz/horsefacts.eth/EPB4o-eyDl0N8gu0gEz1uw7BTITheaZUqIAOEK1m-jE).
 This is important to ensure that state defined in an `Extension` doesn't conflict with the state of another `Extension` of the same `Router` at the same storage location.

 Here's an example of a simple contract written as an `Extension` contract: